MobiFlight/kicad-sim-panel-components/CONTRIBUTING.md

+# Contributing

+Hello and welcome! 🌟

+First of all, we want to express our heartfelt gratitude for your interest in contributing to this project.
+Open source thrives on the collaborative efforts of individuals like you, and we're excited to have you.
+Your contributions, big or small, help us improve this project and make it more beneficial for everyone.

+Building simulator panels can be a rewarding challenge, and we hope this library will make you more productive when building your sim-panel PCBs with KiCad.

+Before you dive into contributing, please take a moment to read through this guide.
+It outlines our expectations and provides important information about the contribution process.
+Following these guidelines will help us review and merge your contributions more efficiently.

+Simbuilder and KiCad users thank you for helping make this project even better!

+Contributing to this project assumes you have some basic understanding of the [KiCad Library Convention (KLC)](https://klc.kicad.org/).
+If not, don't fret!
+You can gain some useful insight into your symbols and footprints' KLC complaince by adding your changes to a local instance of this repository and executing the modified KLC Compliance Checks.

 ## Symbol Naming Strategy

 If the component has an LCSC part number available, include a field in the symbol that uses the Name `LCSC Part #` and indicate corresponding part number in the corresponding value.